sohaibt/prdlinter/README.md

 - **5 dimension cards** — score, status (pass/warning/fail), issues, suggestions, and optional rewrite examples
 - **Inline annotations** — 5–15 highlighted passages in your PRD with targeted, severity-tagged feedback (critical / warning / suggestion)
 - **Markdown export** — full report formatted for pasting into docs, Slack, or PRs
+- **Shareable link** — a single URL encoding the full compressed report

 The PM Coach persona additionally returns a **Growth Focus** callout with skill diagnosis and development plan.